-Facial Paralysis in Princeton, NJ
+Facial Paralysis in Princeton and Monroe, NJ

 Facial paralysis can be frightening, which is why you should not delay seeking treatment.
 Dr. Scott Kay, FACS, is a leading board-certified otolaryngologist in the Central New Jersey area, serving the areas of Princeton and Plainsboro, who will quickly address the cause of your facial paralysis to provide you with relief.